Valdas Dambrauskas

-Valdas Dambrauskas (born 7 January 1977) is a Lithuanian professional football manager who is the current manager of Greek Super League club OFI.
+Valdas Dambrauskas (born 7 January 1977) is a Lithuanian professional football manager.
+He is the head coach of Sabah in the Azerbaijan Premier League.

 Managerial career

 Early career

-Valdas Dambrauskas studied Sport Science and Coaching in London Metropolitan University and worked as a coach in many famous youth academies, including Fulham, Manchester United and Brentford.
+Dambrauskas has been participating in Lithuanian edition of "Who Wants to be a Millionaire" and with the prize, he financed himself a trip to England where he wanted to attend many coach courses.
+He studied Sport Science and Coaching in London Metropolitan University and worked as a coach in many famous youth academies, including Fulham, Manchester United and Brentford.
 His first senior managerial position was with Kingsbury London Tigers in Spartan South Midlands Football League Premier Division, where he managed team to the highest result in club history.
-For his work Dambrauskas was awarded in Active Westminster Awards.
+For his work, Dambrauskas was awarded in Active Westminster Awards.
 He also was head coach of Lithuania national under-17 football team between 2009 and 2010.

 Ekranas

 In December 2010, Dambrauskas joined Lithuanian champions Ekranas as an assistant coach to famous Lithuanian coach Valdas Urbonas.
 Together they won domestic double in 2011 season, received Supercup and won A Lyga champions title in 2012 campaign, while also reaching domestic cup final, where they lost to Žalgiris after penalties, and also placed 3rd in 2013.
 After Urbonas resignation, he became head coach of the team and despite scarce resources managed to place sixth in 2014 season, even though this did not help the club, and it was forced to declared bankruptcy after the season had ended.
 He also managed Lithuania national under-19 football team between 2011 and 2012.